Jeraldy/JeddyJs/README.md

         └── Decrement.js
 ```
 - We have refactored our code to separe the *Increment* and *Decrement* buttons.
-- You actually don't have to do this  for a relatively simple app like this,
+- This is trivial  for a relatively simple app like this,
-but this is vital for realworld apps with alot of components and complex logic.
+but this is vital for realworld apps with lots of widgets and complex logic.
 - **Increment.js**
 ```js
 import { actions } from '../Reducers/Counter';